CAPITAL IMPROVEMENT PROGRAM

 Project No.: WT2701

-Location: Naval Weapon Station
+Location: Seal Beach Naval Weapons Station

-Description: This project involves the rehabilitation of a 3-million-gallon water reservoir located on the Naval Weapons Station, originally constructed in 1963.
+Description: This project involves the rehabilitation of a 3-million-gallon water reservoir located on the Seal Beach Naval Weapons Station, originally constructed in 1963.
 As part of the City’s ongoing water infrastructure maintenance program, this effort will address the aging protective coatings on both the interior and exterior surfaces of the reservoir to preserve structural integrity and ensure long-term performance.
 Periodic rehabilitation is essential to extend the useful life of the reservoir, maintain water quality standards, and support reliable water service.

 Project Team: TBD